encode/django-rest-framework/docs/api-guide/filtering.md

     search_fields = ('username', 'email', 'profile__profession')

 By default, searches will use case-insensitive partial matches.
-If the search parameter contains multiple whitespace seperated words, then objects will be returned in the list only if all the provided words are matched.
+The search parameter may contain multiple search terms, which should be whitespace and/or comma seperated.
+If multiple search terms are used then objects will be returned in the list only if all the provided terms are matched.

+The search behavior may be restricted by prepending various characters to the `search_fields`.

+* '^' Starts-with search.
+* '=' Exact matches.
+* '@' Full-text search.
+(Currently only supported Django's MySQL backend.)

+For example:

+    search_fields = ('=username', '=email')

 For more details, see the [Django documentation][search-django-admin].